Stout Metal Airplane

-Stout Metal Airplane Division of the Ford Motor Company was an American aircraft manufacturer founded by William Bushnell Stout as the Stout Metal Airplane Co. in 1922.
+Stout Metal Airplane Division of the Ford Motor Company was an American aircraft manufacturer that was founded by William Bushnell Stout as the Stout Metal Airplane Co. in 1922.
 The company was purchased by Ford Motor Company in 1924 and later produced the Ford Trimotor.
 At the height of the Great Depression, Ford closed the aircraft design and production division in 1936, temporarily re-entering the aviation market with the production of the B-24, at the Willow Run aircraft factory during World War II.

 History

 Early Ford aviation interest

 In 1909 Henry Ford lent three factory workers to his 15-year-old son Edsel, and Edsel's friend Charles Van Auken, to build a monoplane with a Model T engine.
 The Blériot XI inspired plane featured wing warping controls and a radiator perpendicular to the wind.
 The plane did not fly well in multiple test flights from the Fort Wayne parade grounds − the final flight ended in a tree − and the project was put aside.
 In World War I Ford went into the aircraft motor business with production of the Packard-designed Liberty engine for the military.
 Ford completed 3,950 Liberty engines.
 The newly formed Lincoln was bought by Ford in 1922.